I have a simple rule of thumb when choosing to use array methods, and I'd like to share it with you. The array methods I'm discussing here are:

 Or maybe you want to log array contents to your console:

-data.forEach((elem, i) => console.log(i, elem));
+data.forEach((elem, i) => console.log(i, elem))

 Personally, I use forEach

-only solution possible.
+only when a side effect is the only solution possible.
 I never do something like:

 let keyValObj = {}